Half-Iterates and Delta Conjectures: Abstract

 \section{Abstract}

-Given $\theta(x)$, one method (EJ)\ for solving Abel's equation $g(\theta (x))=g(x)\pm1$ is significantly faster than a rival method (ML). \ On the other hand, ML\ evaluates a limit characterizing the principal solution $g(x)$ directly while EJ\ finds $g(x)+\delta$, where $\delta$ is possibly nonzero but independent of $x$. \ If an exact expression for $\delta$ is known, then the \textquotedblleft intrinsicality\textquotedblright\ of ML carries over and relative quickness of EJ\ is preserved. \ We study $\delta$, as determined by $\theta$, and continue tangentially our earlier exploration of compositional square roots.
+The vivid contrast between two competing algorithms for solving Abel's equation $g(\theta(x))=g(x)+1$, given $\theta(x)$, is easily sketched. \ EJ\ is faster and more efficient, but ML evaluates a limit characterizing the principal solution $g(x)$ directly. \ EJ\ finds $g(x)+\delta$, where $\delta$ is possibly nonzero but independent of $x$. \ If we were to know an exact expression for $\delta$, then the \textquotedblleft intrinsicality\textquotedblright\ of ML would be subsumed by EJ. \ Filling this gap in our knowledge is the aim of this paper.

-The Mavecha-Laohakosol \cite{BR-zeal, ML-zeal, F0-zeal} and \'{E}calle-Jagy \cite{E1-zeal, Kc-zeal, F1-zeal} algorithms enable us to numerically solve functional equations
+The Mavecha-Laohakosol \cite{dB-zeal, BR-zeal, ML-zeal, F0-zeal} and \'{E}calle-Jagy \cite{E1-zeal, Kc-zeal, F1-zeal, F2-zeal} algorithms enable us to numerically solve functional equations

 in highly distinct ways. \ It is useful to have both methods available. \ For both, the base function $\theta(x)$ is assumed to be analytic with values $\theta(0)=0$ \& $\theta^{\prime}(0)=1$; further, its Taylor series at the origin is